Marketing the Rainbow

 The most notable points in CMI’s survey were1:

-Americans have become more accepting of the lesbian and gay community during the past year, with a landmark U.S. Supreme Court ruling allowing gay men and lesbian women to marry in all 50 states coming down last June, and U.S. LGBT travelers have made progressions of their own.
+Note 2: Americans (and with that, American businesses) have become more accepting of the lesbian and gay community in recent years, especially after the 2015 landmark U.S. Supreme Court ruling allowing gay men and lesbian women to marry in all 50 states.

 The amount of money spent in this market is relatively easy to estimate, but difficult to measure.
 Spending can be calculated by researching (a segment of) the target group and projecting it onto the whole LGBT population.
 However, measuring the real spending and the effectiveness of certain campaigns is harder, because consumers do not always identify as LGBT when booking a trip, or checking into a hotel.